ServaasGoossens/PasswordStateConfig2Json/README.md

 ## Compatibility
 The current version has been tested with PasswordState version 9.8 Build 9858.
 Whether it works with other versions depends on the differences in the DB Schema.
 See the [PasswordState Change log](https://www.clickstudios.com.au/passwordstate-changelog.aspx).

+## What about keys and other sensitive data?
+The script masks sensitive data that is part of the configuration.
+It does this by removing keys and passwords and replacing them with asterisks before the data is stored on disk.

+__TAKE CARE__: I may have missed some data that should be masked.
+Please let me know by creating an issue. __You are responsible for verifying the results in your environment.
+No warranty, use at your own risk.__